General terms and conditions

 Article 8 - Exercise of the right of withdrawal by the consumer and its costs

-Article 9 - Obligations of the entrepreneur upon withdrawal
+Article 9 - Obligations of the entrepreneur in case of withdrawal

 Article 10 - Exclusion of the right of withdrawal